 This all takes place just prior to the return of Christ on the Day of Trumpets.
 Christ's return marks the end of the Christian age.
 Then, the remnants of Israel will be gathered together into the land promised to Abraham, initiating a period of a thousand years of peace on Earth.

 While this is what many believe to be “the end of the world,” this period is two-fold: 1-it is a judgment upon the children of Israel by the sixth beast, 666 due to our ungodliness lasting for a period of 42 months; 2- then, God visits judgment upon this sixth head of the beast, Edom, in one day at the end of the 42 months.
 Christ returns and ushers in a thousand years of peace.
 It is only after this that the seventh head of the beast, Gog and Magog, is loosed for a little while.
 Read Ezekiel chapters 38 and 39 for details.
 Then comes the great judgment day, and the end of this Earth.
 [Read Rev. 20; also the Feature articles, Our Corrupted Compass and Damascus A Heap Of Ruins].

 But if you’re looking for a date marking the end of the world, the second Tuesday of next week is as good as any.
 [See Mat.
 24:32-36].
-For details of the coming of the Lawless One, see the Feature articles, The War Dispatches, and Is The US [And UK] In End-times Bible Prophecy?.
+For details of the coming of the Lawless One, see the Feature articles, The War Dispatches, and Is The US And Great Britain In End-times Bible Prophecy?.

 Italics and [ ] are the author's.

 © copyrighted material 2007-2020. www.redshoe.com All rights reserved.